urnathan/libcody/README.md

 dependency relationships between the module being generated and import requests made.

-Successful compilation of an interface is indicated with a subsequent:

 Named module names and header unit names are distinguished by making the latter unambiguously look like file names.
 Firstly, they must be fully resolved according to the compiler's usual include path.
 If